Introductory Issues in Amos

 Worship life

-Throughout the book of Amos, the prophet criticizes the worship life of the people.
-At times, he mocks the language of the worship liturgies (4:4-5; 5:4-7, 14-17) to drive home the point that rote ritual observance will not fool God, who expects a connection between our worship life and our daily life.
+Throughout the book of Amos, the prophet criticizes the worship life of the people in the Northern KingdomThe Northern Kingdom consisted of ten of the twelve tribes of Israel and lasted for 200 years until it was destroyed by Assyria in 721 B.C.E.
+In the northern kingdom the kings were evil.
+Prophets like Elijah and Amos railed against them and their evildoing.
+More.
+At times, he mocks the language of the worship liturgies (4:4-5; 5:4-7, 14-17) at alternative sites to Jerusalem to drive home the point that ritual observance that is founded in disobedience will not fool God, who expects a connection between our worship life and our daily life.